mohsenil85/libtcod-mac/README.md

 release` or SDL2 with `make -f makefiles/makefile-osx-sdl2 release` (of course you can specify `debug` versions instead).

+Add the dylibs to the linker path by using `export DYLD_LIBRARY_PATH=/path/to/repo/`.

 For the samples, simply do `make -f makefiles/makefile-samples-linux release` or `make -f makefiles/makefile-samples-linux-sdl2 release`.
 You will now have several example executables, which you can run as